-As clinicians, Men’s Health Month offers a great opportunity for you to talk to your patients and their families about ways to improve access to health care for men and boys.
+As clinicians, Men’s Health Month offers a great opportunity for you to talk to your patients and their families about ways to improve patient care through technology and improve access to health care for men and boys.
 Preventive health care should be a normal part of every man’s life, and can help to spot problems early, including high blood lipids and blood pressure, prostate problems, and mental health issues including depression, anxiety, and stress.

 A breakdown on men’s health today

 There are some convincing reasons why Men’s Health Month was started- mainly, though, it seems males aren’t fairing as well as females when it comes to good health and overall wellness.
 Here are a few sobering facts about boys’ and men’s health, from the Men’s Health Month organization itself:

 Men die at higher rates than women from 9 of the top 10 causes of death

 Men are the victims of over 92% of workplace deaths

 Men are 4 times more likely than women to commit suicide